osmankurbanov1/mushroombook_social_network/README.md

 ##### Dependencies

-All requirements are listed in the file: `requirements.txt`.
+All requirements are listed in the file: `requirements.txt`

 ##### Technologies